ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/azure-functions.md

 Lets build the project by executing `bal build` on the project directory and deploy using az cli command shown in the ballerina build output like we did in the previous section.

 Once the function is deployed, you can go to your collection in Data explorer and Add a New Item to the collection.
 Then you can go to the queue page and observe the added new entry.
-Addtionally for debugging purposes you can view the logs under **Logs stream** in the function app.
+Additionally for debugging purposes you can view the logs under `Logs stream` in the function app.

 ## What's Next?